 Friday, November 30, 2012

-The problem for the Drakulichs stems from the fact that there is no cap or guidelines on the amount that NMP can charge.
+The problem for the Drakulichs is that there is no cap or guidelines on the amount that NMP a law firm can charge.
 The only guideline is that fiduciaries are entitled to receive "reasonable" compensation.
 What makes matters more troubling is that professional guardians are not required to have any formal training, and the State of Virginia lacks of unified system to keep oversight over the firms it places in guardianship positions.

 See Justin Jouvenal, Guardianship Case in McLean Illustrates Lack of Regulation For Those Caring For The Elderly, The Washington Post, Nov.
 29, 2012.